irhamta/irhamta.github.io/_pages/home.md

 intro:
   - title: "About Me"
     excerpt: "<p>
                     Hi there!
 I am a Ph.D. student at the Max Planck Institute for Astronomy and part of the Euclid Dark Energy Mission.
-My research focuses on the discovery and characterization of the quasars and in the early universe.
+My research focuses on the discovery and characterization of the quasars in the early universe.
                     These objects are indispensable tracers to decipher the build-up of the first supermassive black holes and their host galaxies, the early structure formation, and the history of cosmic reionization.
 			        <br><br>
 			        Outside astronomy, I am a Data Scientist with experience in delivering insights via data analytics and advanced machine learning for the fintech/e-commerce business, products, and market.